brharper-clgx/Daemon/backstory.md

 Ander was a wandering merchant who specialized in rare and magical items.
 He would bring his family up and down [Trader's Way](http://forgottenrealms.wikia.com/wiki/Trader%27s_Way) exchanging goods and news with towns and cities along the road.

-aemon remembers his father as kind, gentle, reflective, and burdened with a deep sadness of an origin Daemon never knew.
+Daemon remembers his father as kind, gentle, reflective, and burdened with a deep sadness of an origin Daemon never knew.

 **Appearance:** Ander was slender, as though he were frequently underfed, though he was not frail.
 His clothes were shabby.
 His hair was a messy brown that had begun to grey around the edges.
 His eyes were a pale blue.